novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-131.md

 However, Oh Min-woo, who did not go to Japan, expanded his thoughts further.

 "But for Jungle Shopping and Jungle Music to establish themselves in Japan, won’t they need infrastructure support?
 Logistics, network, and the processes handled in Korea will conflict with Japanese logistics companies or music producers.
-Does Son Joong-ui have the capability to achieve this?"
+Does Son Jung-yi have the capability to achieve this?"

 Then Lee Hyun-woo finally spoke up again.